vinny17690/remixjs_prisma/README.md

 For pushing prisma schema to your database - `npx prisma migrate dev --name init`

 For creating prisma schema from existing database schema `npx prisma introspect --force`

+Use `npx prisma studio` to get GUI for adding/updating database records